ipapapa/IoT-MicroLocation/README.md

 # IoT-MicroLocation
-The following is an end-to-end Internet of Things (IoT) project currently undergoing at the Department of Computer and Information Technology, Purdue University.
-For more information, you may contact: Prof. Ioannis Papapanagiotou - ipapapan@purdue.edu.
-The goal of this project is deploy an Indoor Localization (Micro-Location) and Geofencing IoT service on the Cloud using Apple's iBeacons.
+The following is an end-to-end Internet of Things (IoT) project for Micro-Location, Proximity Aware services and Geofencing using Apple's iBeacons and set of Cloud services..
+The project started at Purdue University by the team of Dr. Ioannis Papapanagiotou - ipapapan@purdue.edu.

+# Wiki

+Below you may find information about the Java server application, Amazon AWS installation, and the iOS application

+The [Wiki](https://github.com/ipapapa/IoT-MicroLocation/wiki) contains further information about additional components that can be added to the project.

+# Technical Information

 ![IoT-MicroLocation Flow](http://ianscotthamilton.github.io/microlocation_flow.png)